mdoyle91/MetLog/README.md

 # MetLog

 You're visiting the Metropolitan Museum of Art with a friend who lives in NYC.
 She gets you both into the museum for a total of $1 (not each, for both) using her NY state ID and the pay-what-you-want privileges afforded to residents of the state.
 The disgruntled employee collecting admission fees glowers at the pair of you with such intensity that you almost feel as if you've cheated him of wages by contributing so little.
-As your friend is reminding you and herself that the cashier's disdain germinates from his few dollars an hour more than the minimum wage hourly pay and the insurmontable burden of student debt he acquired along with his BA in art history and that this is a multi-million dollar 501(c)3 that could afford to pay him more regardless of the admission fees it charges the public, the thought hits you that you would like descriptions of the art you're seeing.
-You saunter back over to the cashier, interjecting your question about audioguides as the flurry of other patrons continue to pour into the museums.
+As your friend is reminding you and herself that the cashier's disdain germinates from his few dollars an hour more than the minimum wage hourly pay and the insurmontable burden of student debt he acquired along with his BA in art history and that this is a multi-million dollar 501(c)3 could afford to pay him more regardless of the admission fees it charges the public, the thought hits you that you would like descriptions of the art you're seeing.
+You saunter back over to the cashier, interjecting your question about audioguides as the flurry of other patrons continue to pour into the museum.
 When he tells you that they're available for $20 an audioguide, your friend promptly states, "No, thank you.
 We'll look things up online," to the cashier in order to save face for the $1 she paid for your joint admission to the museum.

 "You have to pay for the Wifi, and you won't be able to get service inside the museum," says the cashier smugly.
 "However, you will still be able to use MetLog on the Wifi without paying," he adds as a smirk brightens up his cheeks.